edgedb/rfcs/text/1006-groupped-cli.rst

     db> \lt                     # list object types shorcut db> \list-object-types      # the full command

-Using them from the CLI is less likely, but not exposing the to the CLI at all seems very limiting.
+Using them from the CLI is less likely, but not exposing them to the CLI at all seems very limiting.
 Therefore we propose the following:

 * Inspect commands will be exposed **to the CLI** via the ``edgedb inspect``